99ways-io/PostHog-snippets/README.md

 3. **Set up A/B testing**: Copy the A/B testing snippet and configure your feature flag
 4. **Test**: Use the interactive demo to validate your setup

-## Demo

-Check out the [interactive demo](demo/interactive-demo.html) to test configurations and see how the snippets work before implementing them on your site.

 ## Repository Structure

 The snippets in this repository are organized into a hierarchical directory structure: